 The most Instagrammable desserts in London

-If you live for the ‘gram, you probably enjoy ordering desserts that appeal to the eyes as much as they do to the taste buds.
-Our pick of desserts that are tailor-made for Instagram are sure to rake in the likes, as well as taste pretty darn good too.
+If you live for the ‘gram, you probably enjoy ordering desserts that appeal to the eyes as much as they do the taste buds.
+Our pick of Instagrammable desserts in London are sure to rake in the likes - and they taste pretty darn good too.

 Harry's Toadstool at Harry's Bar, Marylebone